lukebond/mediterraneajs-talk-20150623/mediterraneajs.md

 - New tech introduces challenges you may not expect or be prepared for
 - I've put most of these into production so if you think it's easy AMA

+This is not an argument against new technology but against recklessness.

 ---

 ## IN SUMMARY